 4. Ubuntu MATE

-If I had to choose a “heavyweight” among this list of lightest Linux distros that can work on older and 32-bit machines, I’d choose Ubuntu MATE.
+If I had to choose a “heavyweight” among this list of lightest Linux distros that can work on older machines, I’d choose Ubuntu MATE.
 The latest release of Ubuntu MATE turned out to be the most important release of the distro and it came with a transition to GTK3+.
 Ubuntu MATE also gives you tons of layout options like Mutiny, Traditional, Cupertino, Redmond, Contemporary, Netbook, and Pantheon.
+It’s my preferred Linux distro when it comes to Raspberry Pi.
+Raspbian is also a nice option but I love the feed of MATE.

 Moreover, Ubuntu MATE also offers a polished Linux experience that would surely make the transition of any Windows user a pleasant experience.
 Very often we undermine the small Linux distros that don’t use a lot of resources but that’s not the case here.
 Go ahead, give it a try.